PLAY THERAPY & NEURODIVERGENT PARENTING

 how i can help

-Understanding your neurodivergent child or teen is the key to building a strong, connected relationship.
+Understanding your neurodivergent child is the key to building a strong, connected relationship.

 Let’s be honest—parenting is hard.
-And when you’re raising a neurodivergent child, it can sometimes feel overwhelming, frustrating, and even impossible.
+And when you’re raising a neurodivergent child, it can feel like all the normal parenting tricks and tips just don’t work for your family.

 By the end of therapy, you’ll feel empowered with the tools and understanding to better connect with your child and meet their needs.

-Parenting a neurodivergent child may not be easy, but with the right guidance and support, it can be deeply rewarding.
+Parenting a neurodivergent child is not always easy, but with the right guidance and support, it can be deeply rewarding.
 I’ll work closely with your family, tailoring each step to your specific challenges and goals so you can move forward with confidence and connection.

 CHOICE